(A) What is the new hire reporting program?

 (B) How is the new hire information used?

 Pursuant to section 3121.898 of the Revised Code, the county agency shall use new hire information to ensure all employment information has been reported, verified and used appropriately when determining cash assistance benefits.
-Alerts are generated in the client registry information system-enhanced (CRIS-E) when there is a match with new hire information.
+Alerts are generated in the statewide automated eligibility system when there is a match with new hire information.

 (C) What is the county agency's responsibility when a new hire alert is received?